In an ideal world, we would want to survey every consumer to get the most accurate insight about the market.

-To ensure that your sample represents your target market as closely as possible, we need to adhere to the most important rule in sampling theory: Simple Random Sampling.
-The definition of Simple Random Sampling is simple:
+To ensure that your sample represents your target market as closely as possible, we need to adhere to the most important rule in sampling theory: Random Sampling.
+The definition of Random Sampling is simple:

 Every individual in the target population needs to have an equal chance of being included in the sample.

 But in practice, the name doesn’t do it justice.
 Not everyone can have equal chance of being sampled, and in some survey method, there will be people who have zero chance of being sampled, which are the people outside of the Sampling Frame.